mikailpirgozi/blackrent-app/REACT_QUERY_IMPLEMENTATION_PLAN.md

 export * from './useProtocols';
 export * from './useCustomers';
 export * from './useExpenses';
+export * from './useInsurances';
+export * from './useInsuranceClaims';
 export * from './useStatistics';
 export * from './useCompanies';
 export * from './useSettlements';